JohnstonResearchGroup/Mai_etal_3bandPairs_2021/README.md

 oxygen orbitals.
 By explicitly comparing these results to those from the simpler single-band Hubbard model, our study provides strong support for the single-band framework for describing superconductivity in the cuprates.

+The Fork of the DCA++ code that was used to generate this data can be found at https://github.com/cosdis/DCA.git

 Contents:
 - Source files for the mansucript, including figures.
 - Mathematical Scripts for plotting the figures.